 Because of the lack of knowledge regarding the cause of cancer, many patients start to question what they did wrong and blame themselves.
 It is important to know that it is not your fault and cancer is not a punishment for your actions.
 If you are unsure what caused your cancer or have questions, talk to your health care provider.

 Cancer symptoms vary from person to person and from cancer to cancer.
-Some people may experience extreme fatigue or new mole growths.
+Some people may experience extreme fatigue, pain that is not improving or new growths on their skin or other body parts.
 Other people may have a cancer that shows no signs or symptoms.

 Cancer can be diagnosed through lab tests, imaging procedures and biopsies.